alexjlockwood/scouting-manager-2013/README.md

    Then, import the ``scouting-manager-2013/ActionBarSherlock/library`` project into your Eclipse workspace.

-4. Import the ``scouting-manager-2013/ScoutingManager`` project into your Eclipse workspace.
+4. Add the ``scouting-manager-2013/ActionBarSherlock/library`` and ``scouting-manager-2013/ScoutingManager`` projects (as Android Projects from Existing Code) into your Eclipse workspace.

 5. Done!